Among the many quirky aphorisms attributed to the late Yogi Berra is this observation about baseball: “Ninety percent of this game is half mental.”

 But physical strength, brute force, and even finesse won’t get us far in the kind of life most of us want to live, if we’re not internally strong.
 And often, when something in our external world isn’t working as we want it to, there’s a corresponding problem in our inner world–either caused by the external issue or the true source of the problem.

-This is why I call myself an inner strength coach.
-I work with creative leaders who are ready for something new, helping them amplify their inner strength so they can own their purpose, move forward, and live true.
-I don’t think it’s possible to build a sustainable and fulfilling life full of purpose, forward motion, and truth unless that life is built from the inside out.
+This is one of the things I love most about being a coach.
+I get to help influencers get clear on their calling and thrive in times of transition so they can see clearly, lead boldly, live true, and fully engage in life with guiding purpose.
+I don’t think it’s possible to build a sustainable and fulfilling life full of clarity and purpose, bold and effective leadership, and truth unless that life is built from the inside out.

 So what is inner strength?
 The way I see it, it’s based on understanding and building our fortitude in 7 key areas: